tidyverse/stringr/revdep/problems.md

 *   checking dependencies in R code ...
 NOTE
     ```
     Namespace in Imports field not imported from: ‘foreach’
       All declared Imports should be used.
     ```

-# spind

-Version: 2.1.1

-## In both

-*   checking dependencies in R code ...
-NOTE
-    ```
-    Namespace in Imports field not imported from: ‘sp’
-      All declared Imports should be used.
-    ```